znes/FlEnS/Socio-ecologic/scenario_2050_documentation.rst

 +--------------+--------------+

-- runofriver installed capacity based on produced electricity from ehighway2016_ with an availability of 65% (5694 fullloadhours):
+- Runofriver installed capacity based on produced electricity from ehighway2016_ with an availability of 65 % (5694 fullloadhours):

 +--------------+-----------------------+------------------------+
 |country       |ror GWh ehighway2016_  |ror GW_inst znes_2050   |
 +==============+=======================+========================+